North Atlantic Drift (album): Composition

 Musically, the sound of North Atlantic Drift has been described as blues rock.
 The opening track "I Just Need Myself" is done in the style of the Faces, with percussion from Steve White.
 "Oh Collector" features guitar contributions from Kevin Rowe.
 The title track is political commentary on American cultural imperialism and its support by the UK government, particularly the then impending US-led invasion of Iraq, which was opposed by the majority of the British public.
-The Paul Weller-like "Golden Gate Bridge" is followed by the Phil Spector-indebted "Make the Deal", with a string arrangement from Sonia Slaney.
+The Paul Weller-like "Golden Gate Bridge" is followed by the Phil Spector-indebted "Make the Deal", with a string arrangement from Sonia Slany.
 Duncan Mackay, James Hunt and Nichol Tompson appear on "On My Way", playing trumpet, saxophone and trombone, respectively; it is followed by the folk-esque "Second Hand Car".
-"She's Been Writing", which also featured a string arrangement from Slaney, includes vocal contribution from Linda Thompson.
+"She's Been Writing", which also featured a string arrangement from Slany, includes vocal contribution from Linda Thompson.
 Dalbir Singh Rattan plays tabla on "When Evil Comes", which ends with an atmospheric coda.